SunnysideAaron/wetesa-1/common/docs/Decision Records/Tech Stack/TSDR-1002 DB Migrations.md

 - https://www.reddit.com/r/golang/comments/1kghyca/how_to_manage_database_schema_in_golang/
 - https://github.com/xataio/pgroll

+github.com/adlio/pgxschema
+An embeddable library for tracking and applying modifications to the PostgreSQL schema from inside a Go application using the pgx driver.

 Not an option:
 - [Bun](https://bun.uptrace.dev/guide/)
   - We are already using pgx.
 Bun comes with a lot more stuff.